dragones/llmpm/README.md

 ### To be continued…

-In 2024, the best product teams and best PMs will be picking off core use cases like the ones above and automating key workflows.
+In 2024, the best product teams and best PMs will be picking off core use cases like the ones above and automating key workflows with LLMs.
 Some have already [started](https://twitter.com/clairevo/status/1723370518227644437).

 Stay tuned for my journey here.  [**Please star this repository**](https://github.com/dragones/llmpm) if you are interested in following along.

 In the meantime, there is no better time to level-up your PM skills and productivty.
-Be an LLM PM.
+Be a LLM PM.